Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find persons by relationship.
-2. JENGA prompts user for relationship to User.
+2. Gene-nie prompts user for relationship to User.
 3. User enters relationship type.
-4. JENGA displays list of persons with specified relationship to User.
+4. Gene-nie displays list of persons with specified relationship to User.

     Use case ends.